 Google Fi, formerly known as Project Fi, is a unique cellular service that uses multiple cellular networks and Wi-Fi behind the scenes - automatically picking the best partner wherever you happen to be.

 When Google announced Project Fi in April 2015, the initial two partner networks were Sprint and T-Mobile - giving Google access to the combined coverage maps of the third and fourth largest cellular carriers in the country.
 In June 2016, they added regional carrier US Cellular to the line-up.

 Until November 2018, when Project Fi was rebranded to Google Fi, the service had a very limited selection of compatible smartphones.
-The list of phones is now greatly expanded, to include Apple iPhones, but these phones cannot take advantage of Google Fi's multi-carrier and other features.
-In other words, smartphones that are not specifically designed to take advantage of Google Fi will have a more limited feature set.
+The list of phones is now greatly expanded, not all phones can take advantage of Google Fi's multi-carrier switching, use over Wi-Fi and international features.

 Those considering a non-Fi device should consult Google's support article before signing up for service to discover specific device limitations.